-Today was the day from hell.
-Despite a night of little sleep due to breast pain, I woke up at my usual 2:00 am to take Tyoma for the remainder of the night.
-Twenty minutes into my shift I began to feel very unwell and achy–still no fever.
-Alarmed, I woke up Tennisfiend to finish my shift.
+Today was a day from hell.
+Despite a night of little sleep due to breast pain, I woke up at 2:00 am to take Liev for the remainder of the night.
+Twenty minutes into my shift, I felt very unwell and achy–still no fever.
+Alarmed, I woke up Egor to finish my shift.
 I felt terrible.
-At dawn I’d call Gretta Granola for an appointment.
-I’d also reschedule Tyoma’s two month shots today since Tennisfiend did not want to miss work to take him.
-Dr.Coppola would not reschedule me and Gretta said she’s see me at 2:00.
+At dawn, I’d call Gretta Granola for an appointment.
+I’d also reschedule Liev’s two-month shots today since Egor did not want to miss work to take him.
+Dr. Settles would not reschedule me, and Gretta said she’d see me at 2:00.

 I made Liev’s appointment with E in attendance.
 We were stuck watching a video on immunizations, and I asked the nurse to skip it so we could make my 2:00 appointment with Gretta.
 It was a last-minute circus since Liev was fussy/crying after his shots, and E wanted to take him straight home, and I needed to go straight to my appointment since I was miserable.
 I wound up meeting Mom in the parking lot.
 We raced across town to dash into the doctor’s office at 2:01, only to find that Gretta had called.
 She was delayed in traffic.